-Under name George Eliot, Marian Evans (England 1819-80) wrote novels Adam Bede, The Mill on the Floss, Silas Marner, Romola, Felix Holt the Radical and Middlemarch, on net including as here to Princeton, and Daniel Deronda to Nagoya.
+Under name George Eliot, Marian Evans (England 1819-80) wrote novels Adam Bede, The Mill on the Floss, Silas Marner, Romola, Felix Holt the Radical and Middlemarch, on net including as here to Princeton, and Daniel Deronda.
 Woman wronged is a common turn but heroines predominate.
 The settings are remote from contemporary urban life, which is part of the entertainment.
 The timeless human issues boldly acted out with commentary are of the largest kind - gender, justice, love, morality, peoples, politics, religion.

 Romola (1862), Daniel Deronda (1876) and Middlemarch (1871) are massive works.
 Romola centres on the life of a young woman, Romola, in turbulent 15th century Florence.
 It is replete with renaissance concerns and historical figures Savonarola and Machiavelli.
 Daniel Deronda is set in Evans's time and includes attention to London Jewish circles and ideas, also the disastrous marriage of Gwendolen.
 Middlemarch, the greatest of the works, has the most developed and interacted characters.
 Especially through Dorothea, its preoccupation is with the pursuit of secular goodness and knowledge.
 The setting is then recently past English provincial life as with Adam Bede, The Mill on the Floss, Silas Marner and Felix Holt.